Nikola Kasabov: Career

 Kasabov began his academic career at the Technical University, Sofia, initially as a research fellow in the Department of Computer Science, later becoming a lecturer in 1978 and associate professor in 1988.
 In 1989, he joined the University of Essex Department of Computer Science as a research fellow and senior lecturer.
 Subsequently, he assumed the role of senior lecturer at the University of Otago Department of Information Science, where he was appointed professor and personal chair from 1999 to 2002.
 He has been serving as a professor of knowledge engineering at Auckland University of Technology since 2002, as well as a visiting professor at both the Institute for Information and Communication Technologies (IICT) at the Bulgarian Academy of Sciences and Dalian University in China since 2022.

 In 2001, Kasabov founded Knowledge Engineering Consulting.
-He was President of the APNNA in 2007–2008 and of the INNS in 2009 and 2010, concurrently serving as Vice President of the INNS in 2006, President-Elect in 2008 and as a Governor Board Member from 2011 to 2017.
-In 2019, he assumed the presidency of the APNNA and has been a Founding Member of the Governing Board since 1993.
+He was President of the APNNA in 2007–2008 and of the INNS in 2009 and 2010, concurrently serving as Vice President of the INNS in 2006 President-Elect in 2008 and as a Governor Board Member from 2011 to 2017.
+In 2019, he assumed for the second time, the presidency of the APNNA and has been a Founding Member of the Governing Board since 1993.

 Research

-Kasabov has contributed to the field of computer science by conducting research on evolving connectionist systems (ECOS) and the spiking neural network architecture NeuCube.
+Inspired by nature, Kasabov has contributed to the field of computer science by orginating and conducting research on evolving connectionist systems (ECOS), computational neuro-genetic modelling, neuro-quantum systems and brain-inspired spiking neural network architecture NeuCube.

+He originated theories and computational frameworks of evolving spatio-temporal associative memories, hybrid SNN-quantum systems, personalized modelling of multimodal data along with other contributions.
+In he proposed a new formula wwkNN to select the k-nearest neighbors of a given vector from a data set of similar vectors.
+Along with the distance between the variables, he introduced a parameter/weight in regard to the importance of the variables, that led to a significant improvement of accuracy across classification and regression models for machine learning.